 Moving to the top floors of the ship you’ll find the pool deck (with a pool long enough to do a few early morning laps), surrounded by sunloungers and two giant martini-glass-shaped jacuzzis.
 There’s also the adults-only Solarium with indoor pool and jacuzzi, which was usually peaceful and quiet.
 Next to that is the gym, a bigger than ever space with new facilities including Peloton bikes, and the spa, thermal suite and treatment rooms.

 Replacing the lawn on the Solstice Class ships is the Rooftop Garden.
 The space mixes greenery and tree sculptures, with lots of comfy seating and music performances and a big screen for outdoor films (we watched Shirley Valentine on location in Mykonos).

-But the biggest innovation on board Edge Class ships is the Magic Carpet – a cantilevered platform that sticks out from the side of the ship and moves up and down between different decks.
-We had drinks there on our first night but it also hosts special dinners and also moves down to sea level as a platform for tender boats.
-(Don’t worry if you’re not good with heights, you can’t tell that you’re hanging off the edge when you’re standing on it!)
+But the biggest innovation on board Edge Class ships is the Magic Carpet – a cantilevered platform sticking out from the side of the ship which moves up and down between different decks.
+We had drinks there on our first night but it also hosts special dinners and moves down to sea level as a platform for tender boats.
+(Don’t worry if you’re not good with heights, you can’t tell you’re hanging off the edge when you’re standing on it!)